7 Physical Symptoms Of Anxiety You Might Not Be Aware Of

 5. Acne & Other Skin Conditions

-"When our brain detects a threat or fear, it alerts the body to prepare for change (fight, flight or freeze) in order to deal with danger, Cai, who is working on creating a journal to help women focus on their inner wellbeing, says.
+"When our brain detects a threat or fear, it alerts the body to prepare for change (fight, flight or freeze) in order to deal with danger," Cai, who is working on creating a journal to help women focus on their inner wellbeing, says.
 "The fight, flight or freeze response causes the body to release stress hormones such as cortisol.
 These hormones will boost blood sugar levels and blood fats that are used by the body for energy, which helps our body to deal with danger.
 However, when our alert response is triggered constantly by fears or worries, these hormones become excessive, and can, therefore, cause uncomfortable bodily reactions," such as acne, hives, rashes, or other skin woes.
-Metro also noted that acne can exacerbate conditions like eczema or psoriasis.

 6. Gastrointestinal Problems

 When I'm feeling anxious, it feels like I have to go to the bathroom every five minutes.
-According to Harvard University's Harvard Health, your gastrointestinal tract is sensitive to emotion.
+According to this gut-brain connection explainer from Harvard Medical School, your gastrointestinal tract is sensitive to emotion.
 "The brain has a direct effect on the stomach.
-For example, the very thought of eating can release the stomach's juices before food gets there," Harvard Health reported.
+For example, the very thought of eating can release the stomach's juices before food gets there," according to Harvard Health.
 "This connection goes both ways.
 A troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
 Therefore, a person's stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.
 That's because the brain and the gastrointestinal (GI) system are intimately connected."